naacl-org/naacl-2021-website/_posts/2019-01-14-spotlight-on-srw.md

 We are eagerly waiting to welcome new faces in this exciting world of Computational Linguistics.

-__Acknowledgement:__ I want to thank Laura Burdick, Farah Nadeem, Greg Durrett, and Na-Rae Han for helping to prepare this blog.
-I also want to thank the researchers who gave us their time for sharing experiences.
+__Acknowledgement:__ We want to thank the researchers who gave us their time for sharing experiences.